chughvinit/chughvinit.github.io/_posts/2018-07-18-Audio-Amps.md

 - blog
 ---

+This is the current project that I am working on as a digital design engineer under mentoring of [Asif Farooqui](https://www.linkedin.com/in/asiffarooqui/) at Texas Instruments India.

 <!--
 Tattooed roof party *vinyl* freegan single-origin coffee wayfarers tousled, umami yr meggings hella selvage.
 Butcher bespoke seitan, cornhole umami gentrify put a bird